Skip to content

 Invoices and Collections

-When the University receives new awards, the designated OSP Analyst will examine the award documentation and determine the payment methods.
-The invoice will be created based on the payment method and invoicing requirements specified by the sponsor in the award documents.
-Sponsors may use financial reports instead of invoices for payment requests, but if the financial report triggers payment, it will be considered an invoice-required award.
+• examining new award documentation and determining payment methods (invoices are created based on the payment method and invoicing requirements specified by the sponsor.
+Sponsors may use financial reports instead of invoices for payment requests, but if the financial report triggers payment, it will be considered an invoice-required award)

 Invoicing Methods